The Silk Road Experience

 ACCOMMODATION: Hotel Nomads Lodge (or similar), Kochkor, Kyrgyzstan

-You’ll hit the road today for your final destination, and the capital of Kyrgyzstan; Bishkek.
-But first, an interaction with the past as your group stops at the medieval Burana Tower – the last remnant of the lost Silk Road city of Balasagun, once considered the centre of the world.
+You’ll hit the road today for your final destination, and the capital of Kyrgyzstan, Bishkek.
+But first, interaction with the past as your group stops at the medieval Burana Tower – the last remnant of the lost Silk Road city of Balasagun, once considered the centre of the world.

 Together with your travel mates, you’ll watch a centuries-old, traditional horse sport, in a skilful game that appears similar to polo – only it’s often called ‘Goat’ and you’re about to find out why!
 Get to meet the horses after the event and take the opportunity for a photo or two with them.